Charles Cowman: Electric Messages

 A small monthly periodical called Electric Messages began being printed in November 1902.
 This was mailed to supporters in the United States and included monthly reports of the work that was being accomplished.
 The name was later changed to The O.M.S.
 Standard and is currently called OMS Outreach.

 Tokyo Bible Training Institute

 Having outgrown their original building, a need for a larger building for the Bible Training Institute arose in early 1903.
 By the end of 1903, a new school had opened in Tokyo, providing ample room to grow.
 The larger space not only accommodated more students, but also provided for great conventions and hundreds of guests.

 Seoul Bible Training Institute

-In 1904, two Koreans went to Japan to attend the Tokyo Bible Training Institute.
+In 1905, two Koreans went to Japan to attend the Tokyo Bible Training Institute.
 Through these students, OMS began to make connections with Korea.
 By 1910, they were able to send two missionaries from England, John and Emily Thomas, to Korea.
-Shortly after their arrival, another Bible Training Institute opened, just outside Seoul.
+One year after their arrival, the big and 5-story Seoul Bible Training Institute was newly built just outside Seoul.
 Similar to Japan’s school, the Seoul Bible Training Institute fostered much growth and transformation of the surrounding region.